dustinpfister/blog_posts/_posts/linux-bash-script-parameter-expansion.md

 ### 1.3 - Arrays and braces

 The braces syntax is what will also need to be used in order to get a certain indexed element in an array, or the array as a whole.
-In bash there are a few ways to create an array, but in any case onced one has an array the braces form of parameter expansion can be used as a way to get an index value by just intrducing a set of square brackets after the varibel name inside the set of braces.
+In bash there are a few ways to create an array, but in any case once one has an array the braces form of parameter expansion can be used as a way to get an index value by just introducing a set of square brackets after the variable name inside the set of braces.

 The index of the desired element can then be given to get the value of that element, in addition the at symbol can be given in the square brackets as a way to get the array as a whole.